 Instead, if you can place dollops of peanut butter (mixed with rat poison) at different places in and around the car, it would be more effective.
-You can place it on a disposable paper plate in order to avoid mess.
+You can place it on a disposable paper plate in order to avoid the mess.

 14. Rat baits

-Rat baits or rodenticide are also effective way of eliminating the rats.
+Rat baits or rodenticide are also an effective way of eliminating the rats.
 These are toxic cakes which can be broken into pieces and placed at different places.
 You can place them as they are or you can even hide them inside a sandwich or a cheese ball coating.